RogueStar112/reading-notes/course_201/009_setup_developer_toolbelt.md

 ## How HTTP sends data between computers

-I'm going to sum this up as if this were a compelling story.
+*I'm going to sum this up as if this were a compelling story.*

-The computer comes to life through its power button.
+You power on the computer.
 The monitor flashes, and straight-away you surf on the Web.

 Your friend calls you on your phone.
 They're talking about how they're excited about Starfield, the game.

 You get very excited, so you look up 'Starfield' on Google.
 It returned a wide range of results with the word 'Starfield.'

 When you click on the game's website, imagine you are driving to Starfield Land.
 Before you drive there, you have to know its address.
 This is where the DNS kicks in.
 The website's Domain Name System is like a destination for computers to visit.

+The computer returns a bunch of its details, such as IP, to the server, in which the server gives the website's content back.

 ## How HTML, CSS, and JS is parsed in the browser